mattermost/mattermost-load-test/README.md

 # Mattermost Load Test

-Mattermost Load Test provides infrastructure for simulating real-world usage of the [Mattermost enterprise messaging server](https://about.mattermost.com/) at scale.
+Mattermost Load Test provides infrastructure for simulating real-world usage of the Mattermost Enterprise Edition E20 at scale.

+In setting up this system you will:

+- Deploy Mattermost in a production configuration, potentially in high availability mode
+- Optimize the performance of your Mattermost deployment
+- Deploy a Mattermost Load Test server to apply simulated load to your production deployment
+- Log in to your Mattermost deployment to observe it under load

+If you have questions about configuration, please contact your Account Manager.
+An overview of support available to E20 customers is available at https://about.mattermost.com/support/

 ## Pre-requisites